pbaletkeman/GH-300-Exam-Prep/GitHub-Certification-Sample.md

 ## Consolidated Answer Key & Explanations

-Below are the consolidated answers for all **160 questions** across Weeks 1a-8.
+Below are the consolidated answers for all **160 questions** across Sections 1a-8.
 Each entry includes the correct option and concise explanation.

 ---

-### Week 1: Introduction to GitHub Copilot 📚
+### Section 1: Introduction to GitHub Copilot 📚

 1. B Copilot is an AI-powered coding assistant.